gustavo-hms/cli/README.md

 ## Some examples

-To write a program with flags and positional arguments, you do the following:
+To write a program with flags and positional arguments, you can do the following:

 ```lua
 local cli = require "cli"